Gnaget2/HarmonyHub-Remote/README.md

 - Restart HASS and start using it.

 ## Change log

 #### 1.0
 First release
-Can start several activitys but only control one, support for several activitys will come in next version
+Can start several activity’s but only control one, support for several activity’s will come in next version